nabiha-aziz/nabiha-aziz/README.md

 There are so many topics I would love to advance in: back end development is a particular topic I would like to learn more about.
 I find that since I work so closely with developers, having an understanding of their work makes me a better teammate and a better designer.

 ### Technologies you like / dislike?
 There are so many wonderful technologies out there.
-My favourite prototyping technology is Figma, and my favourite visual art technology is procreate!
+My favourite prototyping technology is Figma, and my favourite visual art technology is Procreate!

 ## Other thoughts